brotkrueml/byt_coordconverter/Documentation/Installation/Index.rst

 .. note::

-   The extension in the recent version works with TYPO3 8 LTS, TYPO3 9 LTS and TYPO3 10.0.
+   The extension in version 3.0 works with TYPO3 v9 LTS and TYPO3 v10 LTS.

-   Use version 1.0.5 for TYPO3 7 LTS from the `TYPO3 Extension Repository <https://extensions.typo3.org/extension/byt_coordconverter/>`__.
+   Use version 2.1.3 for TYPO3 v8 LTS and version 1.0.5 for TYPO3 v7 LTS from the `TYPO3 Extension Repository <https://extensions.typo3.org/extension/byt_coordconverter/>`_.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type